coleifer/peewee/docs/peewee/api.rst

         attribute is accessed (if it was not already loaded).
 If this is disabled, accessing the foreign-key field will return the value stored in the foreign-key column.
+    :param str constraint_name: (optional) name to use for foreign-key constraint.

     Field class for storing a foreign key.